pratyushtiwary/CMS/README.md

 - run.py

 ## Documentation
-(W.I.P) Look for comments for each functions.
+(W.I.P) Look for comments in each functions.
 If you are using VSCode or any ide that supports intellisense, just hover over any function to see its description.
 Again it's a W.I.P thing so you might not see it on every function for now.